derricksmith/wp-proftpd/README.md

 #### ProFTPd
 WP ProFTPd requires ProFTPd to be installed and configured prior to installing the WordPress plugin.
 ProFTPd can be installed from source, APT or Yum depending on your Linux preference.
 The ProFTPd installation must contain all necessary SQL/MySQL modules.
 An install script exists in the proftpd folder to make installation easier.
 The install script installs ProFTP version 1.3.7a from source and uses APT to install all ProFTPd prerequisites.
 1. Install ProFTPd
-   sh install.sh -d -m -i
+  - sh install.sh -d -m -i
-2. Copy the proftpd.conf configuration file from the proftpd directory to your proftpd configuration folder e.g. "/etc/proftpd/proftpd.conf"
-3. Edit proftpd.conf SQL connection information
+3. Edit proftpd.conf - use [Wiki ProFTPd Guide](https://github.com/derricksmith/wp-proftpd/wiki/ProFTPd-Configuration)
 4. Restart ProFTPd

 #### WP Password Bcrypt